-Activities in Group 2 have been developed and thoroughly vetted by the MGA member agencies and are planned for near-term implementation by those agencies.
-The MGA used an integrated groundwater/surface water model (MGA Model) to evaluate the Group 2 projects against the Sustainable Management Criteria to determine if they contribute to achieving sustainability.
-The expected benefits of the each of the projects presented in Section 4.2 as informed by the groundwater modeling simulations, show that the implementation of a combination of these projects will be sufficient to achieve and maintain sustainability even under climate change scenarios.
-Therefore, the implementation of Group 2 Projects and Management Actions are required to reach sustainability and comply with SGMA (Table 4-1).
+Activities in Group 2 have been developed and thoroughly vetted by MGA member agencies and are planned for near-term implementation by individual member agencies.
+The MGA used an integrated groundwater/surface water model (model) to evaluate the Group 2 projects against the Sustainable Management Criteria to determine if they contribute to achieving sustainability.
+The expected benefits of each of the projects presented in Section 4.2 as informed by the groundwater modeling simulations and documented in the model simulations report (Appendix 2-I), show that the implementation of a combination of these projects will be sufficient to achieve and maintain sustainability even under climate change scenarios.
+Therefore, ongoing implementation of Group 1 activities, coupled with the implementation of Group 2 projects and management actions, are required to reach sustainability to comply with SGMA (see Table 4-1).